RJGrayEcology/reintroduceR/README.md

 # reintroduceR

 **reintroduceR** is an R package designed to support conservationists in planning and adapting wildlife reintroductions based on results extracted from movement ecology data and other post-monitoring data sets.
+Note that all functions assume a series of data with unique animal IDs identifying multiple reintroduced animals of the same species.
+The functions are not meant for the analysis for multiple species at once, since the associated metrics may vary from species to species.

 ## Installation